 It has seemed to me that where the individual appropriation involves any unlicensed use which would have had a license valuation of over \$250, had it been licensed, the provisions of the statute for actual damages, or for the profits attributable to the infringement, are more likely to come into play.
-The study by utable to the infringement, are more likely to come into play.
 The study by Ralph Brown and his assistants indicates how various of these situations often work out in practice.

 It is where the unauthorized appropriation involves uses of lesser license values that great difficulties would be encountered in this country to enforce licensing systems if we did not have minimum statutory damage provisions to deter mass infringements and to insure normal licensing.
-There are very important practical infringements and to insure normal licensing.

-considerations in this regard.
+There are very important practical considerations in this regard.